GSTC Mission & Impacts

 Accreditation: The GSTC provides accreditation services for Certification Bodies that certify hotels/accommodations, tour operators, and destinations as sustainable.
 Learn about the difference between certification and accreditation.

-“GSTC Recognized” standards and systems.
-Distinct from accreditation of certification, GSTC also offers an “Assurance” scheme to formally indicate whether another organization’s sustainable tourism standards or internal system complies in very technical terms with the GSTC Criteria.
+“GSTC Recognized” standards.
+Distinct from accreditation of certification, GSTC also offers an “Assurance” scheme to formally indicate whether another organization’s sustainable tourism standards complies in very technical terms with the GSTC Criteria.

 Read more about the difference between certification, accreditation of certification bodies, and recognition of standards.